infraspecdev/infraspec.dev/content/blog/multi-tenant-system-with-aws-cdk.md

      firewallName: InspectionEgress
 ```

-For incoming traffic from the internet Central ingress is considered as ingress VPC, and similarly, central egress is the VPC from where all traffic will go out to the internet.
+For incoming traffic from the internet, Central ingress is considered the ingress VPC, and similarly, central egress is the VPC from where all traffic will go out to the internet.

 ```yaml
 providers: